Watch Scott’s Story

 In a birth injury lawsuit, you may be able to claim various types of damages, including medical expenses, rehabilitation costs, pain and suffering, and loss of future earnings.
 The specific damages will depend on the circumstances of each case.

-We can’t say without looking at your specific case—but many birth injuries are avoidable.
+We can’t say without looking at your specific case, but many birth injuries are preventable.
 Even if your doctor told you otherwise, it’s important to hear a legal perspective.

-At Aldous Law, we keep a nurse on staff so we can help our clients in these types of complex medical cases.
+At Aldous Law, we keep a nurse on staff to help our clients with these complex medical cases.
 The sooner you get legal help, the better chance you will have at securing the level of compensation you deserve.

 In Texas, the statute of limitations in many civil injury cases is two years from, the date of injury, the date the injury was discovered, or the date of death.
 Application of the limitations statute for bringing lawsuits is complex and best evaluated by an experienced birth injury attorney.